eremidio/NUMBER-THEORY-ALGORITHMS/README.md

 A Computational Introduction to Number Theory and Algebra  by Victor Shoup

 Algorithmic Number Theory: Lattices, Number Fields, Curves And Cryptography by J.P.
 Buhler and P. Stevenhagen

+Introduction to Analytic Number Theory by T. M. Apostol